lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Leon joins ~ No.15 Before arriving in Cherik    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

 Like the "Small Family" event mentioned above, this event also has multiple parts to enjoy.
-The first part occurs upon entering the Darilsheid pub through the front door.
-A rowdy Seingald soldier will try to put the moves on Rutee, but an uninterested Rutee immediately rejects him.
+The first part occurs upon entering the Darilsheid bar through the front door.
+A rowdy Seingaldian soldier will try to put the moves on Rutee, but an uninterested Rutee immediately rejects him.
 The rest of the parts of this event have a limited duration for when you can see them, so be sure to check their availability so you don't miss any of them.